ZhgChgLi/ZMediumToJekyll/README.md

 **Every commit and post change will trigger the Automatic Build & Deploy action.
 Please wait for this action to finish before checking the final result.**

-You can create your own Markdown posts in the _posts directory by naming the file as `YYYY-MM-DD-POSTNAME`.
+You can create your own Markdown posts in the `_posts` directory by naming the file as `YYYY-MM-DD-POSTNAME` and recommend using lowercase file names.

 You can include images and other resources in the /assets directory.